ArenKDesai/Aren-s-Notes/os lec.md

 2. Multi Level Cell (MLC): 2 bits (slower, less reliable)
 3. Triple Level Cell (TLC): 4 bite (even more so) Writing to the SSD consists of erasing (setting all bits to 1) and programming (clearing some bits).
 Re-writing a block, even in partial, requires the device to clear the entire block.
 This works in one page at a time.
+Reading an SSD is a NAND operation with a page selection.
+This is 100x faster than a write operation.